ngaioKhauri/quest-submissions/README.md

 ### Day 1

-1. In words, list 3 reasons why structs are different from resources.
+**1. In words, list 3 reasons why structs are different from resources.**

 Resources cannot be copied.
 They cannot be lost (or overwritten).
 They cannot be created whenever you want (can be created only inside smart contracts, not transactions or scripts).

-2. Describe a situation where a resource might be better to use than a struct.
+**2. Describe a situation where a resource might be better to use than a struct.**

 If you want to buy an expensive virtual item over Flow, you would want to use a resource because a resource cannot be copied.
 Using a resource for the expensive virtual item ensures that only one instance of it will exist at a time.
 This way, after I buy the item, I know that the seller can't just re-sell it to other folks.

-3. What is the keyword to make a new resource?
+**3. What is the keyword to make a new resource?**

 `create`

-4. Can a resource be created in a script or transaction (assuming there isn't a public function to create one)?
+**4. Can a resource be created in a script or transaction (assuming there isn't a public function to create one)?**

 Nope, only in a smart contract.

-5. What is the type of the resource below?
+**5. What is the type of the resource below?**
 ```
 pub resource Jacob {